lmarkley/lmarkley.github.io/_posts/2015-07-31-favorite-apps.md

 To say that Editorial is *just* a writing app would be do it a great disservice; it is a very flexible, customizable text editor with the ability to create workflows and scripting to increase productivity and generally just do some really neat stuff.

 For example, most of the first iteration of this post was written in and published from Editorial using user-created and submitted workflows.
 Workflows can be as simple as copying all of the text as plain text or HTML, to interacting with APIs and uploading a blog post to GitHub (as was done here).

+*Update*: I recently found a capability in Editorial that I hadn't realised was there: Sending encrypted emails with an app called [iPGMail](https://ipgmail.com/) used to encrypt the email (using a URL Scheme), and then sending the encrypted message to Dispatch to send it.
+It seems that I didn't emphasize enough how flexible and powerful Editorial is previously.

 Not only is Editorial useful, it is also very clean, well-crafted, and a pleasure to use.